 Hiking

 What Fargo lacks in mountains, it makes up for in fun hiking trails.
 Some of the best can be found just outside the city at Buffalo River State Park, Sheyenne National Grasslands, and Maplewood State Park, while relaxed walking trails are in city parks like M.B.
-Johnson Park and Lindenwood Park.
+Johnson Park, Island Park, Orchard Glen, and Lindenwood Park.

 Obviously, this is North Dakota, and it can't always be summer (sigh).
 So, here are a few winter options to keep you outdoors (or help you hide from the cold inside).